dberzano/dberzano.github.io/alice/debug/index.md

   the actual stuff and should be used by the programmer when creating a new object.

-Objects obtained from a file with statements like:
+Histograms or trees obtained from a file with statements like:

 ```c++
 TH1F *histo = (TH1F *)myFile->Get("myHist");